 By reducing oxidative stress and increasing the release of endorphins light therapy not only helps control pain, it is also cited to improve blood vessel formation, and promote collagen synthesis and skeletal repair.

 Systematic review of the literature of low-level laser therapy (LLLT) in the management of neck pain

 Laser Therapy for Pain of Rheumatoid Arthritis

-From our research the LightStim for Pain stands out as the best all round combination device for both arthritis treatment and general pain management.
-It offers a range of scientifically tested therapeutic red and infrared wavelengths, It is the only device that offers two different red light wavelengths, and two infrared.
-This gives the user a wider light treatment envelope to insure a better outcome.
+From extensive research into light therapy products the LightStim for Pain stands out as the best all round combination device for both arthritis treatment, and general minor pain management.
+It offers a combination of scientifically tested therapeutic red and infrared wavelengths.

-The DPL Flex offers single red and infrared wave lengths, it allows hand free treatment if you find that important.
-It is a strap on device, whereas the Lightstim is a hand held corded device.
+The DPL Flex offers single red and infrared wave lengths, but allows hand free treatment if you find that important.
+The DPL Flex can be strapped on, whereas the Lightstim is a hand held corded device.
 It’s all a matter of how you think they would fit into your lifestyle.

 Full Product Reviews